schhina/genome/README.md

 This repo contains files I used during my research.
 More detail about these files can be found in the paper

-Please check/update the paths to files used/referenced before running any of these notebooks!
+## Please check/update the paths to files used/referenced before running any of these notebooks!

+## Cleaning Data:
 Use these files in this order to clean and pre process data:
 - Celloracle:
     - [concat_mat.ipynb](concat_mat.ipynb)